 Even though the Zygoballus extends its range from Florida to New Jersey and down to the west of Texas, it is most commonly sighted in southern states.
 It was reported that Hentz collected his first original specimen in North Carolina.

-In his report, Peckhams stated that the species had been spotted and collected from Texas, Mississippi, North Carolina and Lousiana.
+In a report, Peckhams stated that the species had been spotted and collected from Texas, Mississippi, North Carolina and Lousiana.

 As per habitats, the Zygoballus jumping spider has been collected from multiple ecosystems including river terrace, old fields, Slash Pine forests, Florida Sand Pine scrub, rice fields and Appalachian grass balds.